JMC818386/JMC818386.github.io/blog.md

 > Trusting in the process and simply focusing on the next problem has been helpful for me to this point.
 I keep handwritten check lists to keep my order of work pointed in the right direction, then I just dive into the work, checking boxes as I progress.
 The slack channel has been an invaluable resource throughout onboarding.
 Interacting with everyone throughout the day has made working remotely more engaging.

 **What hindered your progress during Onboarding?**
 > The only thing that has hindered me throughout onboarding is my ability to absorb and apply highly technical information on short recall.
-I'm confident that over time and with repetitions, not only will my understanding of the material increase but also my ability to retain and utilze new information more quickly and accuately.
+I'm confident that over time and with repetitions, not only will my understanding of the material increase but also my ability to retain and utilize new information more quickly and accuately.

 **How did you overcome challenges during Onboarding?**
 > Seeing that nearly everything has been a challenge for me so far, I suppose simple persistance has willed me through to this point.
 Getting 8 hours of sleep, eating clean and staying hydrated I'm sure has helped me to sustain my energy and focus throughout the day as well.